Khushii-Arora/SmallWorkingProjects_Hacktoberfest22/README.md

 -----
 ## What can I contribute?
 You can add your projects, or any valid programs(please don't add too basic codes or any algorithm/DSA question) under any language.
 Just make sure to add the file under the correct directory.
+#### Each Project should be added in their own directory.
+(Please maintain a clean file structure).

 ### NO CP/DSA ques acceptable.
 Program added should perform a real world relevent solution.

-##### Add stuff only relevent to the main website.
-Every new addition should be integrated with main index.html file so that its accessible from there.
 #### Any PR not following the Contribution rules will be labelled "invalid"
 -----
 #### Instructions:
-* Make sure you have a GitHub account.
-In case you don't have one, you can create your account by visiting https://github.com/ and clicking on Sign up option at the top right corner.
-* Register yourself for Hacktoberfest from the above link.
-* Now its time for your contribution!
+* Time for your contribution!
 Follow the steps below:
 * Fork the repository (Top right corner of this repo)
 * Clone the forked repository to your local machine.
 ```markdown